-- 5.5.1 The table method for external walls is a means of satisfying the requirements of this Acceptable Solution for the control of external fire spread and shall be applied to external walls of buildings which are parallel to or angled at less than 90° to the relevant boundary.
-Table 5.2 (for the applicable risk group) is split into three parts according to the angle incident between the subject wall and the relevant boundary.
-If the wall is parallel to the boundary or the angle is less than 45°, then columns 2 and 3 shall be used (see Figure 5.2 and Figure 5.3). - 5.5.2 The table method shall be used to determine the percentage of unprotected area in the external wall of each firecell depending on the distance to the relevant boundary from the closest unprotected area. - 5.5.3 Table 5.2 can also be used to determine the required distance from the relevant boundary to the closest unprotected area where the percentage of unprotected area has previously been determined.
+5.5.1 The table method for external walls is a means of satisfying the requirements of this Acceptable Solution for the control of external fire spread and shall be applied to external walls of buildings which are parallel to or angled at less than 90° to the relevant boundary.

+The maximum unprotected area for external walls shall be specified in:

+- SM SI - a) Table 5.2a\for risk groups SM and SI, and - b) Table 5.2b for risk group CA, and - c) Table 5.2c for risk group WB professional activities, industrial activities, and intermittently occupied buildings and risk group VP, and - d) Table 5.2d for risk group WB storage activities, and - e) Table 5.2e for risk group WS.

+Tables 5.2a, 5.2b, 5.2c, 5.2d and 5.2e are split into three parts according to the angle incident between the subject wall and the relevant boundary (see Figure 5.2 and Figure 5.3).

+5.5.2 The table method shall be used to determine the percentage of unprotected area in the external wall of each firecell depending on the distance to the relevant boundary from the closest unprotected area.

+5.5.3 Tables 5.2a, 5.2b, 5.2c, 5.2d and 5.2e can also be used to determine the required distance from the relevant boundary to the closest unprotected area where the percentage of unprotected area has previously been determined.
 Select the appropriate percentage (under the rectangle width column) and read the permitted distance to the relevant boundary from the left hand column of Table 5.2.

-- 5.5.4 If Table 5.2 does not contain the exact measurements for the firecell being considered, use the next highest value for percentage area or next lowest value for boundary distance. - 5.5.5 The largest individual unprotected area in the external wall and distance to any adjacent unprotected areas shall be restricted to the maximum dimensions specified in Table 5.3 (for the applicable risk group). - 5.5.6 In risk groups CA, WB, WS and VP, where the firecell is wider than 30 m, the external wall shall be divided into a number of 30 m widths and each of these can be assessed separately when considering the size of the largest individual unprotected area specified in Table 5.3.
+5.5.4 Tables 5.2a, 5.2b, 5.2c, 5.2d and 5.2e do not contain the exact measurements for the firecell being considered, use the next highest value for percentage area or next lowest value for boundary distance.

+5.5.5 The largest individual unprotected area in the external wall and distance to any adjacent unprotected areas shall be restricted to the maximum dimensions specified in Table 5.3 (for the applicable risk group).

+CA VP 5.5.6 In risk groups CA, WB, WS and VP,

+where the firecell is wider than 30 m, the external wall shall be divided into a number of 30 m widths and each of these can be assessed separately when considering the size of the largest individual unprotected area specified in Table 5.3.

-5.5.7 As an alternative to the table method, the "Commentary for Building Code Clauses C1-C6 and Verification Method C/VM2 - Appendix A: Methodology for Horizontal Fire Spread (Tabular Data)" can be used.
-For the Commentary method, the unprotected area tables and the wing/return wall tables in the Commentary must be used together.
+5.5.7 As an alternative to the table method, C/VM2 Appendix C: Methodology for design scenario HS: Horizontal fire spread (Tabular Data) can be used.
+For the C/VM2 Appendix C method, the unprotected area tables and the wing/return wall tables must be used together.